About Me

 A portrait of Cait McKinney wearing a grey button-up shirt, orange wool beanie, holding a boston terrier who is wearing an orange fleece sweater.
 They are posted in front of a bookshelf, beside a large window.

-I’m an assistant professor in the School of Communication at Simon Fraser University.
+I’m an associate professor in the School of Communication at Simon Fraser University.
 You can reach me at: cait_mckinney@sfu.ca.
 I’m non binary and use They/Them pronouns.
 The picture is me with my terrier Regie Concordia.

 I publish my research as books, articles, and essays, and I also have an art practice.